pankhurivanjani/UnityRos2/experiment.md

 * Press the `Play` button.
 * In the `Hierarchy` panel, select `map`, `NavigationGoal`.
     * Move this entity (or change its position via the `Inspector`) and click `Send Navigation Goal` to send a nagivation goal.

+## For working with new maps including geofence

+* Give gps points in i3.json

+* Run geofenceROS2.py

+* Use the generated .pgm file in UnityRos2/docker/turtlebot3_navigation/turtlebot3_unity_bringup/launch/test_map.yaml